Every nappy change, wake up, seizure and activity detailed in nauseating detail.

 Our defense is to live and to cram as much joy into every day that we can; and to ensure that Sam is treated like any other 4 yr old little boy as much as possible.

-There is but one cure for this situation and I intend to make use of it.
+There is but one attempt at a cure for this situation and I intend to make use of it.

 I am off to bed, to cuddle my favourite little man in our bed while his Dad, bless him, sorts out the laundry and makes sure all our animals are fed, safe and in their respective beds.